avacariu/ftp-s3/README.md

 FTP frontend for S3
 ===================

-This package provides an FTP server based on pyftpdlib.
+This package provides an FTP server based on pyftpdlib and boto.
 It maps FTP commands to S3 API calls.
 Authentication is done using the USER command with your access key as your username and your secret key as your password.

 Usage
 -----